dataq-instruments/Arduino_WinDaq/README.md

     - Push Code button and select Download ZIP
     - From Arduino IED, follow ArduinoIDE->Sketch->Include Library->Add ZIP Library... to add the downloaded library from above step
     - DPS module should be connected to a I2C port of DI-188
+4) A turn-key software package to facilitate the study of seismological concepts in middle school through introductory undergraduate classrooms
+    - Download and run the software from https://www.iris.edu/hq/inclass/software-web-app/jamaseis

 **Warning: the input voltage for plain Arduino® modules is limited to only 0-3V!**

 **Need industry-grade front end of +/-10V range (30V Max) with 1MΩ input impedance?
 Please consider our XIAO-based starter kit [DI-188](https://www.dataq.com/products/di-188/)**